bluenviron/mediamtx/README.md

     runOnInit: ffmpeg -f v4l2 -i /dev/video0 -f rtsp rtsp://localhost:8554/$RTSP_SERVER_PATH
 ```

-After starting the server, the webcam can be opened with `rtsp://localhost:8554/cam`.
+After starting the server, the webcam is available on `rtsp://localhost:8554/cam`.
 The ffmpeg command works only on Linux; for Windows and Mac equivalents, read the [ffmpeg wiki](https://trac.ffmpeg.org/wiki/Capture/Webcam).

 ### Serve a Raspberry Pi Camera